RTUITLab/RTU-Future-Salary/README.md

       - SECRET_KEY=NEW_DJANGO_SECRET_KEY
 ```

-3. Put your PRODUCTION_URL to salary_frontend service as YOUR_PRODUCTION_URL environment variable
+3. Put your PRODUCTION_URL to salary_frontend service as YOUR_PRODUCTION_URL environment variable in docker-compose.yml
 ```
 services:
   salary_frontend: